-- Does the turtle specie have any unique care requirements that would make it difficult for you to properly care for?
+- Does the turtle species (kind of turtle) have any unique care requirements that would make it difficult for you to properly care for?

 Recommended Turtles for Beginners

-On the assumption that you're a beginner, we're just going to talk about some of the "starter turtles" recommended for new keepers.
-These turtles are easier to keep than some of the other species, tend to be hardy (basically, healthy), and usually have pleasant personalities.
+This is a site for people who are beginners at keeping turtles, so we're going to talk about some of the "starter turtles" recommended for new keepers.
+These turtles are easier to keep than some of the other species, tend to be hardy (which means that they don't get sick as easily), and usually have pleasant personalities.
 Our short list of recommended turtles also assumes that you will be keeping the turtles inside, in a tank, not in an outdoor pond.
 For a more detailed discussion of other possible turtle choices, please click here.

 The links in the descriptions below go to each species' page on Austin's Turtle Page.
-You can click those links for detailed information about each specie of turtle.
+You can click those links for detailed information about each species of turtle.

 There are four species of Painted Turtles in the United States: The Eastern Painted Turtle, the Midland Painted Turtle, the Western Painted Turtle, and the Southern Painted Turtle.
-(They're not really painted; they're just called "painted" turtles because of their coloration.
-They look like someone painted them.)
 They're popular among turtle keepers because they're hardy, easy to care for, pretty, and usually have very pleasant, tame personalities.

-But Southern Painted Turtles are a good choice for other reasons, too.
-They're more lively than most adult turtles when they reach adulthood, they usually have very friendly, almost comical personalities, and they're very attractive.
+I also like Southern Painted turtles because they have very friendly, almost funny personalities.
+They recognize their keepers and seem happy to see them when they walk in the room.
+They're also very attractive.
 I recommend them as an excellent choice for beginners or any turtle hobbyist.

 Common Musk Turtles ("Stinkpots")

-"Stinkpots" get their name from their ability to emit a bad-smelling liquid from glands on the underside of their carapaces, kind of like a skunk does.
-They only do this when they think their lives are in danger (they probably don't like the smell, either!).
-They're not always stinky (at least, no more than any other turtles), and they won't stink up your house or room.
+"Stinkpots" get their name from their ability to emit a bad-smelling liquid from glands on the underside of their carapaces (upper shells), kind of like a skunk does.
+They only do this when they think their lives are in danger.
+They probably don't like the smell, either!
+But they're not always stinky (at least, no more than any other turtles), so if nothing scares them, they won't stink up your house.

-There are four subspecies of slider turtles, of which two are commonly kept as pets: the Red-Eared Slider (shown on the right), which is without a doubt the most numerous pet turtle in the United States; and the Yellow-Bellied Slider.
+There are four different kinds of slider turtles, two of which are commonly kept as pets: the Red-Eared Slider (shown in the picture on the right), which is without a doubt the most popular pet turtle in the United States; and the Yellow-Bellied Slider.

-Slider turtles are hardy and easy to care for, and usually have pleasant, tame personalities.
-But they do grow to be rather large: Males commonly grow to between 7 and 9 inches, and females to 11 to 13 inches -- and occasionally even bigger.
-This means that you would need at least a 120-gallon tank to properly care for an adult female Slider.
-That's a big tank.
+Slider turtles are popular because they're hardy and easy to care for.
+They also have pleasant, tame, friendly personalities.
+They're really great turtles, but they do grow to be pretty big: Male Red-Eared Sliders commonly grow to between 7 and 9 inches, and females to 11 to 13 inches.
+Sometimes they get even bigger.

-The Red-Eared Slider is the specie of turtle most commonly given away at fairs and carnivals, usually to people who have no idea how big the turtles will grow or how much care they will require.
-Sadly, many of these turtles will live very unhappy lives in filthy, too-small enclosures, if they manage to survive their first years at all.
+Red-Eared Sliders are the turtles most often given away at fairs and carnivals, usually when they're tiny hatchlings, and usually to people who have no idea how big the turtles will grow or how much care they will require.
+Sadly, many of these turtles will live very unhappy lives in filthy enclosures that are much, much too small for them.
 Many others will be dumped into ponds once they get too big for their owners to care for properly.
-Where I live, in New York City, the ponds in our city parks are full of RES abandoned by their owners.
+Where I used to live in New York City, the ponds in the city parks were full of RES that had been abandoned by their owners.
 How sad.

 Why am I telling you this?
 Because slider turtles make great pets -- but only if you're able to provide them with the care and space they need.
-So please don't choose a slider unless you have the room (and the money) for a tank or pond of at least 120 gallons, along with all the filters and everything else needed to properly take care of a large turtle for possibly the next half a century.
-If you can do all that, then sliders are great turtles, and a great choice.
+So please don't choose a slider unless you have the room (and the money) for a big tank or a pond, along with all the filters and everything else needed to properly take care of a large turtle.
+If you can do all that, then sliders are a great choice as your first turtle.

 How to Buy a Turtle